1995–96 National Division 2

-The 1995–96 Courage League National Division Two was the ninth full season of rugby union within the second tier of the English league system, currently known as the RFU Championship.
-Joining the seven teams who participated in 1994–95 were Northampton relegated from Courage League Division One, and Bedford Blues and Blackheath who were both promoted from the third tier.
+The 1995–96 National Division 2 (sponsored by Courage Brewery) was the ninth season of the second tier of the English rugby union league system, the Courage Clubs Championship, currently known as Champ Rugby.
+New teams to the division included Northampton (relegated from tier 1) and Bedford and Blackheath (both promoted from tier 3).

-Northampton, the champions, were promoted to the Courage League National Division One for season 1996–97 along with London Irish who were the runners–up.
-It was the second time Northampton had won the Division Two title and it was also the second time a team had won all of their matches in a season.
-Bedford Blues finished last but were not relegated to Courage League National Division Three due to the expansion of Division Two in 1996–97 to twelve teams.
+Northampton were easily the best side in the division, finishing as champions 6 points clear of runners up London Irish, with both sides promoted to the 1996–97 National Division 1.
+It was the second time Northampton had won the Division 2 title and it was also the second time a team had won all of their matches in a season, with 18 wins out of 18 and a huge points for difference of +664.
+Bedford finished last but were not relegated to the 1996–97 National Division 3 due to the expansion of Division 2 in 1996–97 to twelve teams.

+Structure

+Each side played one another twice, in a round robin system, home and away, to make a total of eighteen matches for each team.
+The top two sides would be promoted to National Division 1 and there would be no relegation due to the expansion of National Division 2 from ten to twelve teams for the following season.